teiniker/teiniker-lectures-securitytesting/penetration-testing/README.md

 The goal of penetration testing is to **find the holes in our security** so that we can fix them before attackers discover them.

-The following areas of penetration testing will be covered:
+The following areas of penetration testing will be covered in the context of **embedded web applications**:

-* Embedded Web Applications
-  * Web Clients
-  * Access Control
-  * Attacking Browsers

 * **Tool Setup**
   * [cURL](https://github.com/teiniker/teiniker-lectures-securitytesting/tree/main/penetration-testing/setup/cURL)
   * [ZAP](https://github.com/teiniker/teiniker-lectures-securitytesting/tree/main/penetration-testing/setup/ZAP)

 * [**HTTP/S Protocol**](https://github.com/teiniker/teiniker-lectures-securitytesting/tree/main/penetration-testing/http-protocol)